What is it like to challenge a perfect opponent?

-- In Sid Meier's Pirates!, on higher difficulty levels and age, the Marquis de la Montalban becomes this.
+- In Sid Meierís Pirates!, on higher difficulty levels and age, the Marquis de la Montalban becomes this.
 He will always perform the proper defense for your attack far faster than you can attack, with the net result being that the fight is literally Unwinnable.

 - The optional second boss fight against Darth Vader in The Force Unleashed.
 He stops playing around with force telekinesis to demonstrate his mastery of lightsaber combat.

 - He's also kind of this in Starkiller's duel with him in the sequel.
 He's a Mighty Glacier that takes very little damage from all of your attacks, blocks all of your Horse moves (even going into Horse Fury mode only damages him a small amount) and he has two health bars.

-- The prologue level of the first game inverts this by having you play as Vader while he leisurely strolls through a Wookie village and nonchalantly massacres everything in sight.
+- The prologue level of the first game inverts this by having you play as Darth Vader while he leisurely strolls through a Wookie village and nonchalantly massacres everything in sight.
 It's every bit as brutally awesome as it sounds.

 - Boss battles with Jeanne from Bayonetta see her acting relatively sedate from far away, usually content to pepper you with gunfire or launch a super-attack or two your way.
 However, she's always closing distance between Bayonetta and herself or waiting for you to come to her, and once the gap is closed she begins busting out lengthy and hugely damaging combos with very little breathing room between her attacks.
 On the harder difficulties, she drops this tactic and just starts tearing you apart from across the room.